17+ Most Epic Super Bowl QR Code Ads and More

-The 56th Super Bowl QR code commercials hyped up the NFL audience when companies took TV advertising to a whole new level.
+Super Bowl QR code ads are hyping up the National Football League (NFL) audience as they take TV advertising to a whole new level.

-With over 100 million viewers worldwide, this annual football playoffs offers the biggest marketing shot for businesses to boost their brand across the globe.
+With over 100 million viewers worldwide, the annual football playoffs offer businesses across industries the biggest marketing opportunity to promote their brands worldwide.

-Now, if you’ve been eyeing producing a TV commercial for your brand, you’ll definitely need to know the successful Super Bowl ads to get you started.
+If you’ve been eyeing producing a commercial for your brand, you’ll definitely need to know the successful QR code-powered Super Bowl ads to get you started.

 History of Super Bowl commercials